circleci/circleci-docs/jekyll/_cci2/collect-test-data.md

           path: build/out.xml
 ```

-### BATS for Bash
+### Bats for Bash
 {: #bats-for-bash }

 While CircleCI can't ingest the TAP data created by [BATS](https://bats-core.readthedocs.io/) directly, you can post-process the data into a format that can be ingested.
-To use this feature, you will need both BATS to run the tests (e.g. install it using the [circleci/bats](https://circleci.com/developer/orbs/orb/circleci/bats) orb's [install](https://circleci.com/developer/orbs/orb/circleci/bats#commands-install) command) and a converter that turns TAP into something that CircleCI understands (e.g. [`tap2junit`](https://manpages.ubuntu.com/manpages/trusty/man1/tap2junit.1p.html)) and then ensure that, regardless of the return result from `bats`, the converter always runs.
+To use this feature, you will need both BATS to run the tests (e.g. install it using the [circleci/bats](https://circleci.com/developer/orbs/orb/circleci/bats) orb's [install](https://circleci.com/developer/orbs/orb/circleci/bats#commands-install) command) and a converter that turns TAP into something that CircleCI understands (e.g. [`tap2junit`](https://manpages.ubuntu.com/manpages/trusty/man1/tap2junit.1p.html)), and then you'll need to ensure that, regardless of the return result from `bats`, the converter always runs.

 A working `.circleci/config.yml` section for testing might look like the following example: